EOSIO/eos/EXCHANGE_README.md

 The "seq" column represents the index of actions for your specific account, it will always increment as new relevant actions are added.

-The `enu-cli get actions` command allows you some control over which actions are fetched, you can view the help for this command with `-h`
+The `enucli get actions` command allows you some control over which actions are fetched, you can view the help for this command with `-h`

 ```
-./enu-cli get actions -h
+./enucli get actions -h
-Usage: ./enu-cli get actions [OPTIONS] account_name [pos] [offset]
+Usage: ./enucli get actions [OPTIONS] account_name [pos] [offset]

 Positionals:
   account_name TEXT           name of account to query on